MobileFirstLLC/cws-publish/README.md

 2. **Path to `<ZIP_FILE>`**

     Generating a zip file is outside the scope of this package.
 It is assumed that you have already generated a zip file during previous build steps.
 Please use tools such as [extension-cli](https://github.com/MobileFirstLLC/extension-cli) for programmatic way to generate a zip file for an extension project.
-Once you know the location of the zip file, update the upload/publish command and replace `<ZIP_FILE>` with path to file, for example:

-    ```
-    npx cws-upload $client_id $client_secret $refresh_token ./build/my.zip <EXTENSION_ID>
-    ```

     Notes on specifying paths for different CI environments: